 Numbers Station Labs is excited to release Meadow, the first agentic framework built for data workflows.
-Mutli-AI-agent architectures are proving to be the key to solving highly complex tasks with AI that one model alone cannot solve, and are paving the way for end-to-end task automation.
+Multi-AI-agent architectures are proving to be the key to solving highly complex tasks with AI that one model alone cannot solve, and are paving the way for end-to-end task automation.
 At Numbers Station Labs, we strengthen data teams by using LLMs to increase productivity.
 We believe a multi-agent framework built specifically for data tasks can allow for end-to-end analytical workflow automation.
 None of the existing general-purpose agent frameworks are tailor-built for data analysts and as a result, we rolled out Meadow—the first multi-agentic framework for data tasks.
 Early results show that Meadow, without any expensive labeled examples, is within 3.6 points of state-of-the-art on the Spider text-to-SQL benchmark and realizes lifts of up to 20 points over simple, zero-shot text-to-SQL prompts.
 Meadow is also capable of detecting data errors and uncovering incorrect Spider benchmark queries that did not take into account extra white spaces in the data.
 Meadow is fully open source, and we’re excited to see how it evolves to continue to help researchers apply LLMs to their data tasks.

 Why Meadow